Hayduke trail day 58: the Arizona strip

 791 miles hiked

 I wake just before it’s light and gnaw on some “tropical” flavor caffeinated clif shot bloks.
-I love clif shot bloks, but the tropical flavor tastes like laundry detergent.
 Time to hike!

 Life is a dirt road.
 A flat, straight, good dirt road cutting across the dry yellow grass towards some far distant benches.
 Tumbleweeds blow across this dirt road.
-We walk down it.
+We walk down this road.
 It is very relaxing.

 The heat is not as hot today- in a slow subtle way we climbed up to 5,000 feet in our exit of the grand canyon, and the sun is more merciful here.
 Also there are these wild isolated stormclouds like ships sailing across the sky, dragging their tentacles of rain.
 Now and then one crosses over us, spattering us with warm drops.
 Mostly, though, they add a weird pressure to the sunlight, and I sweat off the end of my nose.
 We walk.